Epidaurus

 - Take a coach to the village of Epidaurus and from there take another bus to the archaeological site.
 The coach departs from Terminal A in Athens and runs every Friday and Sunday.

-- Take a coach or train to Nafplio and from there take a bus to the archaeological site.
+- Take a bus or train to Nafplio and from there take a bus to the archaeological site.
 The bus connects Naflio with the remains every day of the week and runs several times a day.

 All the coaches depart from Terminal A in Athens (100 Kifissou street).